Common Breastfeeding Challenges

 Milk Blebs

-Milk blebs are tiny blockages of a nipple pore, either by skin growing over the pore, or hardened milk being stuck in the pore, that result in pain and inability to drain the milk duct properly.
+Milk blebs are tiny blockages of a nipple pore, either by skin growing over the pore, or hardened biofilm being stuck in the pore, that result in pain and inability to drain the milk duct properly.
 Milk blebs can be very frustrating as such a tiny visual problem can be so painful!
 These tiny milk blisters typically appear as a tiny white spot on the nipple, that may bulge forward when pressing back on the areola or breast tissue towards the chest wall.
 It is important that milk blebs are safely addressed quickly, to reduce the risk of infection to the nipple or mastitis.

 Treatment Strategies: